opeymd/drone/index.md

-## That Crazy #Mint #Hurt #Sit #Telepathic #Drone #Shitttt
+## Peeping Drones, dust and insect murder.
+Suck my motherfucking DICK

+If drones spy and dont pay off in 25 million$ deposits, it can suck a dick.
+If drones spy and dont kill off the real enemy, it can suck a dick.
+Suck my dick suck my dick suck my dick.
+My dick is much nicer useful than robot dildos.
+Also my DICK is very expensive.

-If you dont hate life or telepathic bullshit then the following is too stupid and evil for you, no more milk and cookies, here of confusing love and fire.
-You can use the [editor on GitHub](https://github.com/opeymd/mintfab1000/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+[editor on GitHub](https://github.com/opeymd/mintfab1000/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.